07sujal/Mr.RoBoTo/README.md

 # Mr.RoBoTo
-These applications are made by me for my personal information and this software can be installed by using command
+These applications are made by me for my personal information and this software can be installed by using command smartchatbot